diaabashtawi/MERN-Auth-Project/README.md

 ## 👥 Contributing

-Feel free to fork this repository and submit pull requests.
+You can fix this repository and submit pull requests.
 Contributions are welcome! 🙌

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+Please look at the [LICENSE](./LICENSE) file for details.

 ## 💬 Contact